Wouter-IT/boom-boats/TESTING.md

 ### User registration

 - [x] All visuals displaying as intended.
-- [x] Asks user if they want toinput a username and employs correct error handeling for any invalid inputs. (<3 or >10 chracters, empty inputs and only whitespace)
+- [x] Asks user if they want to input a username and employs correct error handeling for any invalid inputs. (<3 or >10 characters, empty inputs, and only whitespace.)
 - [x] Errors are cleared from screen after a few seconds.
 - [x] Brings user to the game upon receiving a valid username.
 - [x] Stores the username in the user's data.